nchristie/cloud_computing_coursework_g44/README.md

   - `sudo docker build . -t music_app`
 - Run:
   - `sudo docker run -p 80:80 music_app`
-- Test it works by going to the IP address of your VM instance, you should see a page saying 'Welcome to music finder!'
+- Test it works by going to the IP address of your VM instance, add :80 (for the port), you should see a page saying 'Welcome to music finder!'
 - If you now add `/records/all_bands/` to the URL you should see '["Radiohead","Portishead"]'

+# External API
+- We've implemented a call to the iTunes API which will return a URL to a video by the users chosen band.
+The way to make the call is as follows
+  - `<GCLOUD_EXT_IP>:80/records/video/<BAND_NAME>`
-- Try `<ext_ip>/records/video/Radiohead` and you should get a link to an itunes video by radiohead
+  - e.g. http://35.234.153.246:80/records/video/portishead would get a link to an iTunes video by Portishead if your GCloud external ip were 35.234.153.246

 # References